Eroica-cpp/uwhpsc/notes/homeworks.rst

 There will be 4 homeworks during the quarter with tentative due dates listed below:

- * Homework 1: Wednesday of Week 2, April 9
+ * Homework 1: Wednesday of Week 2, April 9  [assignment will be posted soon]
  * Homework 2: Wednesday of Week 4, April 23
  * Homework 3: Wednesday of Week 6, May 7
  * Homework 4: Wednesday of Week 8, May 21